Plain English Breakdown

 - matching funds program

-- A system where the state matches money given by others to help maintain veterans cemeteries.
+- A system where the state matches money given by locals to help maintain veterans' cemeteries.

 Limits and Unknowns

-- It is not clear how much total funding will be available each year.
+- It is unclear how much funding will be available each year from the state and local sources.